fclaerho/buildstack/README.md

   * Type 4: Configuration

 For types 1 and 2,
-the build manifest is actually a program written in a turing-complete language, generally the language for which the build stack was designed.
+the build manifest is actually a program.
+It is generally written in the language for which the build stack was designed but not necessarily.
 This means the build system has to be created and maintained by developers.
-Developers must have a deep knowledge of build engineering to use this option.
+Those developers must have a solid knowledge of build engineering to use this option.
 In most cases, this result into an overly custom build system that is not maintainable.
+REF?

 For a type 3 build stack,
 the underlying system is able to manage incremental builds and know how to reach most targets.